 Mediation is now the preferred way to resolve conflict because it saves time and money while helping people reach lasting agreements.
-At Better Solutions, our Attorney Mediators are trained professionals with extensive mediation training and experience.
+At Finding Common Ground Mediation and Law Services, our Attorney Mediators are trained professionals with extensive mediation training and experience.
 Our role is to remain neutral and impartial and to guide you through the process.

 Mediation vs. Litigation